1. What is a settlement agreement?

 Finally, if the settlement agreement contains a new restrictive covenant (e.g. not to solicit the business of any customers of the employer for a period of 6 months following termination of the employee employment) then there should be a separate and identifiable payment in respect of this which would be subject to deductions for tax and national insurance.
 If there is such a covenant included in the settlement agreement but no separate payment in respect of it identified in the settlement agreement, HMRC may seek to claim that some or all of the cash lump sum being paid free of tax by the employer is in fact in consideration for entering into the new covenant and thus seek to tax it.

 There will normally be a tax indemnity in the settlement agreement whereby you agree to indemnify the employer against any tax and National Insurance arising on the cash lump sum (being paid free of tax) should HMRC subsequently seek to tax it.
-It is for this reason that it is important that the above tax issues are recognised and dealt with appropriately in the settlement agreement.
+It is for this reason that it is important that the above tax issues are recognized and dealt with appropriately in the settlement agreement.

 6. What rights are being given up?

 A settlement agreement must set out clearly those employment claims that you are giving up.
 As such, a total blanket “full and final” settlement of all possible claims will be ineffective.
-This means that normally the settlement agreement will list individually each of those claims which the employer wants you to give up (e.g. unfair dismissal, breach of contract, unauthorised deductions from wages).
+This means that normally the settlement agreement will list individually each of those claims which the employer wants you to give up (e.g. unfair dismissal, breach of contract, unauthorized deductions from wages).
 The list can be quite exhaustive as the employer will want to cover as many specific claims as possible.
 Your adviser should nevertheless go through each of the claims with you in order that you fully understand the rights you are giving up.

 The settlement agreement should not however seek to settle any claim for accrued pension rights or personal injury you are not aware of at the date of the agreement as well as claims to enforce the agreement.